arduino-libraries/Arduino_EMBRYO_2/README.md

     Includes information about the system itself, the pinouts to the connected sensors and actuators, and constructs to navigate through them

   - ### Comm Functions
-    Functions dedicated to send and receive informaiton via Serial port
+    Functions dedicated to send and receive information via Serial port

   - ### Data Functions
     Handling of the information from sensors, arranging into easy to compare arrays, etc